omept/reposvc/README.md

 #### Description

 Index repository gets repository details and commit history from GitHub based on the specified repository name and owner, then saves it locally.
-The repository is also monitored for future commits
+The repository is also monitored for future commits.

 #### Request Body